CASE STUDY | A Start Up Called STAR WARS – How the Vision of an Indie Sci-fi Movie Spawned a Multi-billion Dollar Empire

 A new era: The emergence of computer and digital technologies

-At the STAR WARS inception, Lucas was part of an innovation environment that was affecting culture and was present in America’s campuses, homes and even the U.S.government.
-The biggest technological achievement of the day was the Moon landing in July 1969 (Apollo programme).
+At the STAR WARS inception, Lucas was part of an innovative environment that was affecting culture and was present in America’s campuses, homes and even the U.S.government.
+The most significant technological achievement of the day was the Moon landing in July 1969 (Apollo programme).
 Part of the space race (and arms race)with the USSR, it had generated a record TV audience of 53 million households in America and over 530 million viewers worldwide.
 They all watched Neil Armstrong walk on the Moon.
-In 1970, Xerox Parc, the research and development center responsible for such developments as laser printing, the modern personal computer and graphical user interface, is created in Palo Alto.
-By 1971 NASA had a battery powered rover (Moon Buggy) on the Moon (yes a car!) driving around at 8.6 mph.
+In 1970, Xerox Parc, the research and development centre responsible for such developments as laser printing, the modern personal computer and graphical user interface, was created in Palo Alto.
+By 1971 NASA had a battery powered rover (Moon Buggy) on the Moon (yes, a car!) driving around at 8.6 mph.

-A few years later, the personal computer revolution was also starting, with Bill Gates creating Microsoft (1975) and Steve Jobs, Apple (1976).
-Something was going on in innovation and technology and George Lucas was going to be part of it.
+The personal computer revolution started a few years later, with Bill Gates creating Microsoft (1975) and Steve Jobs Apple (1976).
+Something was going on in innovation and technology, and George Lucas was going to be part of it.

-An innovation roadmap to create new core competences to execute the vision: Industrial Light and Magic (ILM)
+STAR WARS: An innovation roadmap to create the new core competences to execute the vision: Industrial Light and Magic (ILM)

 For STAR WARS, Lucas wanted to do effects never seen before.
-He knew that he had to create (invent) new skills (and core competences) for filmmaking that would allow him to execute his vision (his idea of the future).
-He knew that big studios, in-house effects departments, would not be able to offer what he needed (and Fox had just closed its special effects department).
-So Lucas (the entrepreneur) created his second start-up (after Lucasfilm), even before the final script of STAR WARS was finished, to gather the technical talent required.
+He knew that he had to create (invent) new skills (and core competencies) for filmmaking that would allow him to execute his vision (his idea of the future).
+He knew that big studios and in-house effects departments would not be able to offer what he needed (and Fox had just closed its special effects department).
+So Lucas (the entrepreneur) created his second start-up (after Lucasfilm), even before he finished the final script of STAR WARS, to gather the technical talent required.
 Lucas put together a team of about 45 people (led by FX legend John Dykstra) of college students, artists, industrial designers, model makers, architects and engineers.
 He set them up in an empty warehouse behind Van Nuys airport, California.
 The average age was 25.
-Lucas, named the group Industrial Light and Magic (ILM), which became the Special Visual Effects department on Star Wars.
+Lucas named the group Industrial Light and Magic (ILM), which became the Special Visual Effects department on Star Wars.

-It was the first time that people who worked in all the visual effects departments had ever gathered under one roof to create a film.
-The energy and communication among the exceptionally talented cinematographers, engineers, and artists resulted in a film that rocked the visual effects world.
+It was the first time people who worked in all the visual effects departments had ever gathered under one roof to create a film.
+The energy and communication among the exceptionally talented cinematographers, engineers, and artists resulted in a movie that rocked the visual effects world.

 ILM’s first key project example: Build a new camera to do something never done before

-Dykstra and Lucas used extremely detailed model miniatures, animation and a pioneering system of computer-controlled motion photography, to create the STAR WARS special effects (SFX) that still look fresh today.
-One of the first projects developed by the fledgling effects company was the design and construction of a motion control camera (dubbed the Dykstraflex), at a cost of $60,000.
+Dykstra and Lucas used extremely detailed model miniatures, animation and a pioneering system of computer-controlled motion photography to create the STAR WARS special effects (SFX) that still look fresh today.
+One of the first projects developed by the fledgling effects company was designing and constructing a motion control camera (dubbed the Dykstraflex) at $60,000.
 The camera would allow Dykstra and his team to program camera movements and repeat them continuously.
 The system was instrumental in creating the film’s spectacular space battles.

 Today, Industrial Light and Magic owns many patents in movie, sound and imaging technology.
-Had ILM not been created as a new start-up, to invent from scratch new ways of filmmaking, STAR WARS, the movie, would have most probably never seen the light of day or it would have become a box office flop, due to weak visual effects.
-Lucas built ILM, hired key people and invented new skills to create new core competences and processes that made movie and technical history.
+Had ILM not been created as a new start-up to invent new ways of filmmaking from scratch, STAR WARS, the movie would have probably never seen the light of day, or it would have become a box office flop due to weak visual effects.
+Lucas built ILM, hired key people and invented new skills to create new core competencies and processes that made movie and technical history.

 VIDEO: Visit ILM’s ‘garage’ where the STAR WARS magic was invented!